MENU

 Set the filter parameters.
 The parameters will be dependent on the data object filter used.
 For example, the Date filter will require Users to select a Date Range

-Note: A Dynamic selection uses active data and updates as necessary.
+A Dynamic selection uses active data and updates as necessary.
 Ex.
 A Dynamic Date uses Today/the current date as a starting point and changes as the days progress

 Once the necessary filter have been set, the data in the visualizations will update to reflect the changes.
 This will apply to the entire chapter.
 If necessary, users can continue to repeat steps 1 and 2, dragging additional data objects to set additional filters.